dianewitter/phelpsdeanwitter-com/bio.md

 Upon returning to the United States, Mr. Witter and his wife Barbara, settled in San Francisco, where they raised four children.

-Among his many [compositions]({{ site.baseurl }}{% link works.md %}) are three Symphonies and two Sinfoniettas for orchestra, the first of which won First Prize at The Kensington Orchestra’s Composition Competition in 1982, and was subsequently performed by the orchestra.
-Mr. Witter’s extensive catalogue includes chamber music, many piano works, several song cycles, and a series of preludes.
+Among his many [compositions]({{ site.baseurl }}{% link works.md %}) are four Symphonies and two Sinfoniettas for orchestra, the first of which won First Prize at The Kensington Orchestra’s Composition Competition in 1982, and was subsequently performed by the orchestra.
+Mr. Witter’s extensive catalogue also includes many works, as well as chamber music and vocal compositions.